lasselundstenjensen/dagger-in-practice/lessons/01-getting-started/C-stuff-to-install.md

 ## Dagger

-The easiest way to install Dagger is to use Homebrew.
+The easiest way to install Dagger is to use **Homebrew**.
+Alternatively, see the [official installation guide](https://docs.dagger.io/install/).

 Run the following command: